'Star Wars' Shocker: Marvel's Kevin Feige Developing New Movie for Disney (Exclusive)

 This Week In Heat Vision breakdown

 Some see this move as a prelude to a larger role for Feige within Lucasfilm, while others say it merely reflects the Marvel executive’s passion for the franchise.
-A top Disney source says Lucasfilm president Kathleen Kennedy remains in charge with no plans for any changes.
-One knowledgeable source says Feige has told a major actor that there’s a specific role he would like that person to play when and if he makes the movie.
+A top Disney source says Kennedy remains in charge with no plans for any changes.
+One knowledgeable source says Feige has told a major actor that there’s a specific role he would like that person to play if and when he makes the movie.

-However, with Star Wars: The Rise of Skywalker hitting theaters on Dec.
+However, with Star Wars: The Rise of Skywalker set to hit theaters Dec.
 20, it is understandable that Disney would like to keep as much about the future of the franchise under wraps as possible.
 Skywalker, otherwise known as Episode IX, is meant to be the final installment of the series that was first launched by George Lucas in 1977.
-It is also meant to win back fans after the last sequel trilogy entry, Star Wars: The Last Jedi, divided audiences even though reviews were largely positive and the film grossed $1.3 billion worldwide.
+It is also meant to win back fans after the last sequel trilogy entry, Star Wars: The Last Jedi, divided audiences, even though reviews were largely positive and the film grossed $1.3 billion worldwide.

 Under Feige’s leadership, Marvel has had an extraordinary run of hits, including four of the top 10 movies ever released.
-This summer, Avengers: Endgame grossed $2.9 billion and passed Avatar to become the top grosser of all time, not adjusted for inflation.
+This summer, Avengers: Endgame grossed $2.9 billion and surpassed Avatar to become the top grosser of all time, not adjusted for inflation.
 Feige has a packed slate of Marvel movies and TV in the works, and he is expected to take a big role in developing the Marvel heroes, like the X-Men, that Disney got in the Fox acquisition.

 Kennedy has been president of Lucasfilm since 2012.
 She is one of the very few women in top executive jobs at Disney, but she was picked for the job by Lucas before he sold his company for $4 billion that year.
 In September 2018, she renewed her contract for three years.

 So far, the four Star Wars films produced for Disney have grossed almost $4.5 billion.
 But while Feige has presided over a mostly seamless rollout of one Marvel hit after another, reinvigorating the Star Wars franchise has not been a smooth process.
-Gareth Edwards was effectively sidelined as the director of the troubled 2016 film Rogue One, with Tony Gilroy shooting the third act.
+Gareth Edwards was effectively sidelined as the helmer of the troubled 2016 film Rogue One, with Tony Gilroy shooting the third act.
 The film went on to become a hit, generating strong reviews and $1.1 billion worldwide.

-In June 2017, Kennedy fired directors Phil Lord and Chris Miller during the production of prequel film Solo amid concerns about their improvisational style.
-Ron Howard stepped in to finish the film, which grossed $392.9 million and became the first Star Wars film to lose money.
-In September 2017, Jurassic World director Colin Trevorrow was dropped as director of Star Wars: Rise of Skywalker and replaced by J.J.
+In June 2017, Kennedy fired directors Phil Lord and Chris Miller during the production of the prequel film Solo amid concerns about their improvisational style.
+Ron Howard stepped in to finish the film, which grossed $392.9 million and became the first Star Wars pic to lose money.
+In September 2017, Jurassic World filmmaker Colin Trevorrow was dropped as director of Star Wars: Rise of Skywalker and replaced by J.J.
 Abrams, who successfully relaunched the franchise in 2015 with The Force Awakens.
 Disney chairman Bob Iger conceded in a recent New York Times interview that the studio had made mistakes.
 “I just think that we might’ve put a little bit too much in the marketplace too fast,” he said.

 One potential trouble sign for Lucasfilm and Disney is the allegedly disappointing attendance at new Star Wars attractions in Anaheim and Orlando.
 During a recent earnings call, Iger said interest in Star Wars: Galaxy's Edge was still high, and “long term … we have no concerns whatsoever about them."
 (On Wednesday, Disney unveiled a new leadership structure for the Disneyland Resort and Walt Disney World Resort parks in Anaheim and Orlando.)